AngelMunoz/Finny/README.md

   --info <info>   Brings the Help dialog []

 Commands:
-  serve                                              My Command
-  build                                              Builds the SPA application for distribution init                                               Initialized a given directory or perla itself search <package> <page>                            Search a package name in the Skypack api, this will bring potential results [] show <package>                                     Shows information about a package if the name matches an existing one remove <package>                                   removes a package from the add <package>                                      Shows information about a package if the name matches an existing one list                                               Lists the current dependencies in a table or an npm style json string restore                                            Restore the import map based on the selected mode, defaults to production templates:add <templateRepositoryName> <banch>     Adds a new template from a particular repository templates:update <templateRepositoryName> <banch>  Updates an existing template in the templates database templates:list <simple|table>                      My Command [] templates:delete <templateRepositoryName>          Removes a template from the templates database new <name> <templateName>                          Creates a new project based on the selected template if it exists
+  setup                                  Initialized a given directory or perla itself t, templates <templateRepositoryName>  Handles Template Repository operations such as list, add, update, and remove templates describe, ds <properties>              Describes the perla.json file or it's properties as requested b, build                               Builds the SPA application for distribution s, serve, start                        Starts the development server and if fable projects are present it also takes care of it. test                                   Runs client side tests in a headless browser search <package>                       Search a package name in the Skypack api, this will bring potential results show <package>                         Shows information about a package if the name matches an existing one add, install <package>                 Shows information about a package if the name matches an existing one remove <package>                       removes a package from the list, ls                               Lists the current dependencies in a table or an npm style json string regenerate, restore                    Restore the import map based on the selected mode, defaults to production create, generate, n, new <name>        Creates a new project based on the selected template if it exists

 ```

 ## Existing tools